 Three views of the Rock River from our street car.

 Two views behind us.

-We passed these two pieces of artwork as we neared the end of our run north.
-We came to a stop and the crew flipped the seats before we returned to the Nicholas Conservatory & Gardens for a twenty minute stop.
+We passed these two modern sculptures as we neared the end of our run north.
+We stopped and the crew flipped the seats before returning to Nicholas Conservatory & Gardens for a twenty minute stop.

-Three views of the Rockford Trolley Car 36 during our stop there.
+Three views of Rockford Trolley Car 36 during our stop there.

 There was plenty of action out on the Rock River.
 We started heading back.

 The ducks were out in the shade along the Rock River.

 Our conductor stopped the traffic at the end of our street-running along Madison Street after which we returned to the boarding area.